sam-iitj/Hidden-Markov-Model/README.md

 # Running HMM with training size of 80000 characters
 # Cluster plot showing clusters for each character
+This cluster plot makes lot of intiutive sense, since all the vowels are clustered together.
+Even the "u" character which didn't came in the first cluster looks quite close to position of other vowels in the plot like: "a", "e", "i", "o" and space character.
 ![myimage-alt-tag](figure_3.png)

 # Probability table